Marina Tucaković: Other ventures

 In 2003, Tucaković served as the art and music director of the festival Beovizija together with Vlada Graić.
 In 2008, she served as one of the judges in the reality show Operacija trijumf which featured contestants from Serbia, Croatia, Montenegro, Bosnia and Herzegovina and North Macedonia.
 In 2014, she became a member of the jury in the show Pinkove zvezde organized by Pink.

 Personal life

 In the 1980s, Tucaković was in a relationship with Oliver Mandić for four years.
 Tucaković was married to producer and composer Aleksandar Futa Radulović.
-The pair had two sons, Milan "Laća" and Miloš.
+The couple had two sons, Milan "Laća" and Miloš.
 On 1 December 2008, Tucaković found Miloš dead in his room at the age of 24.
 Following her son's death, she took a hiatus from the media and from writing songs for several months.
-Despite autopsy results being done to investigate the cause of death, Tucaković refused to look at them.
+Despite an autopsy being done to investigate the cause of death, Tucaković refused to look at the results.
 The song "Mišo moj" by Ana Nikolić, released in 2010, was dedicated to her deceased son.
-Laća, who was a lyricist like his mother, was last seen alive on 12 December 2022.
-He was found dead on 13 December on the street in Israel and his identity confirmed on 20 December.